Bestseller Malcolm Gladwell explores what makes an outlier and the cultures that outliers outlie from.

 Gladwell writes with great momentum, no easy feat.
 His narrative flows most powerfully around ideas that might not stand up to deeper scrutiny.
 Supposed facts or conclusions you might question somehow surge past in a flood of highly readable prose.
 As in all of his books, Gladwell presents original insights and banal clichés with the same light fervor, smooth writing and winning sincerity.

-If you enjoy Outliers, you’ll relish Gladwell’s Revisionist History podcast and his other bestsellers, including Blink, The Tipping Point, Talking To Strangers, and David and Goliath.
-Books offering similar cultural or historical explorations include Daniel Kahneman’s Thinking, Fast and Slow; Luc Sante’s The Other Paris; and Karen Armstrong’s A Short History of Myth.
+If you enjoy Outliers, you’ll relish Gladwell’s Revisionist History podcast and his other bestsellers, including The Tipping Point: How Little Things Can Make a Big Difference; Blink: The Power of Thinking Without Thinking; David & Goliath: Underdogs, Misfits, and the Art of Battling Giants; Talking to Strangers: What We Should Know About People We Don’t Know; The Bomber Mafia: A Dream, a Temptation and the Longest Night of the Second World War; and What the Dog Saw: And Other Adventures.
+Books with cultural or historical explorations akin to Outliers include Daniel Kahneman’s Thinking, Fast and Slow; Luc Sante’s The Other Paris; and Karen Armstrong’s A Short History of Myth.